-The Greenall family constructed the Riding school and outer stables in the latter part of the 19th century.
+The Greenall family constructed the Riding School and outer stables in the latter part of the 19th century.
 Equestrian training for Lord Daresbury’s prize-winning horses would have taken place inside the Riding School.
-With the surrounding buildings used as stables for the families many horses.
+With the surrounding buildings used as stables for the family’s many horses.

 During the War

 However, following the sale of Walton Estate to the council in 1938, this all changed.
 With the onset of war, the Riding School was used to house ancillary fire engines, while troops billeted in the stables for the duration of World War II.